DatAIrchitect/VoxScriptum/README.md

 ## Overview

+### This is under development right now, and not yet usable.

 VoxScriptum is your gateway to crafting enchanting audiobooks that resonate with your words and emotions.
 Here's how it works:

 **1. Source Your Text**: Whether it's a PDF from your library or a captivating webpage, VoxScriptum allows you to effortlessly bring in the text that captures your imagination.